PNWDrew/shift-monitor/README.md

 **node webserver.js** will start a web server which you can access with http://serverip:serverport/ from a web browser like Firefox.

-If you access from a device that you have in your servers whitelist, you will be able to obtain almost realtime data.
+You will be able to obtain almost realtime data.
+A page reloaded every 27 seconds (Shift Block Time).

-#### Browser notifications are works perfectly with Firefox Desktop and Mobile browsers.
+### Browser notifications are works perfectly with Firefox Desktop and Mobile browsers.

 ### Chromium based browsers
 For using with Chromium based browsers you should use a secure **https** connection for recieving notifications.
 You can enabled it in **config.json**: